Dariusa-z1/news-qa-ethz1/HKNews/en_news_events/2015/10/heinz-hopf-prize-for-claire-voisin.md

 Claire Voisin’s most significant findings include the solution to a 50-year-old conjecture by Japanese mathematician Kunihiko Kodaira, for which she won the Clay Research Award in 2008.
 This conjecture relates to so-called Kähler manifolds, which also play a role in physical string theory.
 This theory is based on the assumption that fundamental spatial objects are strings instead of elementary particles.
 The concept of the manifold was introduced in 1854 by German mathematician Bernhard Riemann as a generalisation of surfaces to higher dimensions.
 Today’s customary definition was published in 1913 by his fellow countryman Hermann Weyl, Heinz Hopf’s predecessor as professor at ETH Zurich.

-## Author of a reference work

 Kodaira conjectured that it would be possible not only to transform two-dimensional Kähler manifolds into an algebraic variety but also to do so in higher dimensions.
 Claire Voisin solved the problem by presenting counterexamples to the Kodaira conjecture that are not transformations of this kind.
 “One characteristic feature of Claire Voisin’s working method is that she builds her arguments on well-founded examples,” says Rahul Pandharipande.

 Voisin has also used projective algebraic varieties in a partial proof and an approach to solving the conjectures of the two American mathematicians Mark Green and Spencer Bloch.
 With regard to the famous British mathematician William Hodge, Voisin’s book Hodge Theory and Complex Algebraic Geometry is today considered a reference work.
 At a symposium on 3 November 2015, talks will be given on this and other related problems by three renowned algebraic geometers, among them Arnaud Beauville, Voisin’s doctoral supervisor.
 Eight emerging researchers have also been invited.

 Claire Voisin works as a Director of Research at the Institut de Mathématiques de Jussieu in Paris.
 She is a member of various European academies.
 In 2015, she was appointed Professor of Algebraic Geometry at the Collège de France.
 Claire Voisin has been invited to return to ETH Zurich in 2017 to conduct research for one year as a fellow at the Institute for Theoretical Studies (ETH-ITS).

+## Heinz Hopf Lectures and prize-giving ceremony

 Claire Voisin will be awarded the Heinz Hopf Prize on 2 November 2015 at 6:15 pm in the Semper Aula at ETH Zurich (HG G 60).

-## Heinz Hopf Lectures and prize-giving ceremony

 The two Heinz Hopf Lectures on the topic of “Diagonals in algebraic geometry” will be held on Monday 2 November 2015 in HG G 60 and Tuesday 3 November 2015 in HG G 3, in both cases at 5:15 pm.